uxCCDS/uxCCDS.github.io/_data/prototypes/Spark P5 2016.md

 Date: 2016-9-20
 ---

-To let users accept our new design for spark more smooth, UXCCDS team defined 5 steps to update spark app's style.
+To let the users adapt to our new Spark design more smoothly, the UXCCDS team defined 5 steps to update the Spark app's style.
 This is the P5 prototype.
-We use react.js to build this prototype and many parts of this prototypes is based on some dynamic data.
+We use react.js to build this prototype and many parts of this prototypes are based on some dynamic data.

 ## screen shot